akrom23/MopCore547/README.md

 This is GPL-based source so do whatever you want with it.

 Ok, guys! after few rebuilds in JadeCore team we broke this project.
 Some people asked me create 3.3.5a fork from Trinity, some told about 5.4.8.
-So, if you wanna 5.4.8 - please help with PR here:https://github.com/JadeCore/JadeCore or Here:https://github.com/ProjectSkyfire/SkyFire.548 If you wanna 3.3.5a, :https://github.com/TrinityCore/TrinityCoreLet's
+So, if you wanna 5.4.8 - please help with PR here:https://github.com/JadeCore/JadeCore or Here:https://github.com/ProjectSkyfire/SkyFire.548
+If you wanna 3.3.5a, :https://github.com/TrinityCore/TrinityCore

-STOP make many clones and focus on the one goal - playeble Sever!
+Let's STOP make many clones and focus on the one goal - playeble Sever!

 So, I created this one for people, who can help a little, who wanna play right now, who can make fixes ( not 100% blizzlike but it will be playeble) It's MopCore547 source. with good SmartAI scripts, good C++ improvements, have many Opcodes and Better then JadeCore547 was.
 Just test it.
 It's 100% from Private Source to public.
 You can't find more playebleMop source on public.
 Source Here:https://github.com/cooler-SAI/MopCore547 If you wanna make this source better and join  for commits, post new issue requered here:https://github.com/cooler-SAI/MopCore547/issues